 Children are encouraged to talk about where they live, their environment, their families and past and present events in their own lives.
 They are given opportunities to explore and recognise features of living things, objects and events in the natural and made world and look closely at similarities, differences, patterns and change.
+They begin to show an awareness of the purpose of some features of the area in which they live.
 They will be asked to talk about their observations, sometimes recording them.
 We will encourage them to ask questions to gain information about why things happen and how things work.